AcTExplore: Active Tactile Exploration of Unknown Objects: Related Works

-\paragraph{Deep reinforcement learning in exploration} Recent advances in computing power and physics-based simulators have boosted research in virtual navigation and exploration.
-For instance, \cite{DBLP:journals/corr/MirowskiPVSBBDG16} trained an Asynchronous Advantage Actor-Critic (A3C) agent in a 3D maze, incorporating long short-term memory (LSTM) to provide the memory capability \cite{Ramani2019ASS, DBLP:journals/corr/abs-1712-03316}.
-Furthermore, \cite{placedDeepReinforcementLearning2020} tackled the robot exploration problem using the D-optimality criterion as an intrinsic reward which significantly accelerated the training process.
-In our problem, we incorporate an exploration bonus as a reward function.
-This approach provides the agent with incentives to explore undiscovered state and action pairs, leading to more sample efficient algorithm ~\cite{azar2017minimax, jin2018qlearning}. \paragraph{Tactile applications} Tactile information plays a crucial role in human perception, encompassing tasks from object manipulation to emotional expressions.
-As a result, tactile sensors have been employed in various applications~\cite{linDTactVisionBasedTactile2022, suresh2022midastouch, parkBiomimeticElastomericRobot2022}.
-Especially, when robots manipulate deformable objects, tactile sensors provide meaningful information that enhances system robustness alongside vision sensors~\cite{pecynaVisualTactileMultimodalityFollowing2022}.
-Furthermore, tactile information has been used to estimate the pose of the objects~\cite{Tac2Pose, sureshTactileSLAMRealtime2021, zhao2023fingerslam} or the relative pose of gripper for object handling ~\cite{kelestemurTactilePoseEstimation2022}.
-Similar to our work, tactile sensors have been employed to identify unknown objects~\cite{7177729, linLearningIdentifyObject2019, hoganSeeingYourSkin2021} or reconstruct it ~\cite{OttenhausActiveExploration}.
+\textbf{Tactile applications.} Tactile information plays a crucial role in human perception, encompassing tasks from object manipulation to emotional expressions.
+As a result, tactile sensors have been employed in various applications~\cite{linDTactVisionBasedTactile2022, suresh2022midastouch, parkBiomimeticElastomericRobot2022,ganguly2020grasping2,ganguly2022gradtac}.
+Especially when robots manipulate deformable objects, tactile sensors provide meaningful information that enhances system robustness alongside vision sensors~\cite{pecynaVisualTactileMultimodalityFollowing2022}.
+Furthermore, tactile information has been used to estimate the pose of the objects~\cite{10160359, Tac2Pose, sureshTactileSLAMRealtime2021, zhao2023fingerslam} or the relative pose of the gripper for object handling ~\cite{kelestemurTactilePoseEstimation2022}.
+Similar to our work, tactile sensors have been employed to identify or reconstruct unknown objects~\cite{7177729, linLearningIdentifyObject2019, hoganSeeingYourSkin2021, OttenhausActiveExploration}.
 For instance, \cite{xu2023tandem3d} designed a tactile object classification pipeline that actively collects tactile information while exploring the object.
-The closest previous studies that addresses the 3D reconstruction of unknown objects through information-theoretic exploration were ~\cite{luCuriosityDrivenSelfsupervised2022, 8793773, 7759723} from which some were primarily evaluated in simulation and some can work for simple objects when compared to real world YCB \cite{DBLP:journals/corr/CalliWSSAD15} objects, which present challenges in terms of collision avoidance during planning when object's geometry is unknown.
+The closest previous studies that address the 3D reconstruction of unknown objects through information-theoretic exploration were ~\cite{luCuriosityDrivenSelfsupervised2022, 8793773, 7759723}.
+Some of these were evaluated in simulation only, and some on simple objects very different from the real world YCB \cite{DBLP:journals/corr/CalliWSSAD15} objects, which present challenges in collision avoidance during planning when the objects' geometry is unknown.
 Some other studies have focused on shape reconstruction, specifically handling missed segments individually \cite{DBLP:journals/corr/abs-2007-03778, DBLP:journals/corr/abs-2201-01367}.
-However, their primary focus was on shape completion using a passive exploration algorithm.
+However, using a passive exploration algorithm, their primary focus was on shape completion.
 In contrast, our work addresses the challenges of 3D object active exploration in both simulation and real-world, facilitating the reconstruction process by exploring the object in limited trials.